63 Notable alumni of

 -

-Kiran Arjandas Ahuja is an American attorney and activist serving as the director of the United States Office of Personnel Management (OPM).
+Kiran Arjandas Ahuja is an American attorney and activist who served as the director of the United States Office of Personnel Management (OPM).
 She served as the chief of staff to the OPM director from 2015 to 2017.
 She assumed that position after serving for six years as the director of the White House Initiative on Asian Americans and Pacific Islanders.
 An Indian-born American, she has also been a lawyer with the United States Department of Justice and a founding director of a non-profit, the National Asian Pacific American Women's Forum.
 In 2017, she became the CEO of Philanthropy Northwest.

 -